– Give them newer tech (cell, laptop, etc.)

+Retaining your employees is one of the most crucial aspects of leadership.
 There’s a lot of different options on how to address chronic millennial turnover in a certain position.
-Associates at Legacy have come to realize that all of the above solutions are actually just added bonuses or a band-aid over the issue – a manager shouldn’t focus on implementing one of these as a solution until making some other changes first.
+We have come to realize that all of the above solutions are actually just added bonuses.
+They’re often like a band-aid over the issue.
+A manager shouldn’t focus on implementing one of these as a solution until making some other changes first.
 Often times, turnover isn’t an operations problem, it’s a recruiting problem.
 In the building materials industry, there has never been as much need for focus on retention.

 Creating Workforce Inertia – Pairing Common Goals

-The way a manager can lower their turnover is first understanding who they are recruiting on a level past their objective skills.
-Often times managers will get caught up in technicalities, which is so easy to do – especially in fields like technology where there seem to be so many new names, languages and acronyms that if you fall behind by a couple months or so, you’re nearly archaic!
-The technical aspects of a candidate are certainly important, but an employee shouldn’t just be viewed as “can this candidate do the job?”, managers should consider more often “how can I create workforce inertia to keep this candidate performing at their best for the company meanwhile helping them advance their own personal career goals?
+A manager can lower their turnover by understanding who they are recruiting past their objective skills.
+Dive into the DNA.
+Often times managers will get caught up in technicalities, which is so easy to do.
+The technical aspects of a candidate are certainly important.
+However, an employee shouldn’t just be viewed as “can this candidate do the job?”
+Managers should consider “how can I create workforce inertia to keep this candidate performing at their best?”
+There should be a focus on helping them advance their own personal career goals.

 Understanding the Future to Motivate the Present

 Some managers will complain that they can’t retain someone in a certain position past a year, but they never ask the candidate/employee where they want to be in a year.
 When a manager recruits for a position, they need to use candor – plain and simple.
 They need to understand a prospect’s aspirations.
-They need to understand what makes them tick.
-They need to understand the candidate’s vision for their future.
+Hiring managers need to understand what makes the candidate tick.
+There’s a need to understand the candidate’s vision for their future.

-Legacy’s interactions with millennial candidates has concluded that for millennials – its often a matter of them wanting to do more than what they’re currently doing.
+Our interactions with millennial candidates has concluded that for millennials – its often a matter of them wanting to do more.
 They want to increase their scope – they want to develop their career.
 They want to build a legacy.
-Keep them happy up front by understanding where they want to be and helping carve the path in front of them.
-If managers want to retain somebody, they need to understand their yearly outlooks (1, 2, 5), keeping up with them as much as quarterly.
+Keep them happy up front by understanding where they want to be.
+Help carve the path in front of them.
+If managers want to retain, they need to understand their yearly outlooks (1, 2, 5).
+These should be kept up with as much as quarterly.
 Don’t have them answer by a form, ask them face-to-face.
-Having a candidate or employee answer on a form doesn’t help them feel like you actually care about their future, and thereby makes candidates more apt to stretch the truth on their answers for short term solutions.
+Having a candidate or employee answer on a form doesn’t help them feel like you actually care about their future.
+This will make candidates more apt to stretch the truth on their answers for short term solutions.

 Be Frank like Sinatra

 On the other hand, managers/interviewers need to be frank with the candidate on what the position entails.
 If the position is one of those positions where there’s no vertical opportunities, managers/interviewers need to disclose it.
-If the person is going to be traveling three weeks out of the month, disclose it.
-If the company vehicle is a PT Cruiser, disclose it.
+Is the person going to be traveling three weeks out of the month?
+Disclose it!
+Even if the company vehicle is a PT Cruiser, disclose it.
 Disclose to the candidate the most difficult parts about the responsibilities and environment.
 Disclose it up front and save Human Resources the tears, time, and money.

-It’s tough to retain millennials – but with the right level of communication, forecasting, and planning, you’ll be able to cut down on your aspirin bill.
+It’s tough to retain millennials.
+However, with the right level of communication, forecasting, and planning, you’ll be able to cut down on your aspirin bill.